Everything PR News

 A major AOR selection runs six to twelve weeks across five stages — scope definition, long list, RFP, chemistry meeting, and final presentation with reference checks.
 Compressing the cycle to three weeks materially increases mismatch risk.

-Most modern AORs operate on monthly retainer with performance components tied to defined outcomes — including Citation Share movement, named-source coverage, and measurable AI engine visibility.
-Pure-placement scorecards have largely been retired.
+Most AORs operate on monthly retainer with defined scope, often with performance components tied to outcomes the company actually values — pipeline-tied placements, named-source coverage, share-of-voice movements.
+Pure-placement scorecards underdeliver as the only measurement.

 EPR Editorial Team